Je bent nu op de Engelse pagina. Wil je naar de Nederlandse pagina? Klik dan hier.

 Where is the hedge planted?

-The trees and shrubs will be planted on four different plots in and around the Ketliker Skar nature reserve in Frisia.
+The trees and shrubs will be planted on various locations in and around the Ketliker Skar nature reserve in Friesland, such as the Ketlikerheide and Schaopedobbe.
 Many walking routes run through the nature reserve.

 Our partner: It Fryske Gea